Skip to Content

 CityRealty Logo

-One of the most dreaded parts of owning an NYC coop or condo is the ever-looming possibility of being slapped with a high assessment.
+One of the most dreaded parts of owning an New York City coop or condo is the ever-looming possibility of being slapped with an assessment on top of the regular monthly fees.
 This article discusses when and why coops and condos apply assessments, how they are negotiated, and how to avoid purchasing in a building about to be hit with one.

 In this article: